 Pulling off a successful product launch is no easy feat.
 During the planning and lead up there are lots of things to pay attention to and keep track of, whether it’s scheduling, meeting sprint goals or ticking off items on your sales and marketing launch checklists.
 Once your product is out the door and released into the world, it’s time to measure your product launch’s effectiveness; you and your management team will start asking much different questions and priorities will shift from “how many days will we slip?” to “what’s our adoption looking like?”
+That’s where product launch KPIs come into play.
+Today we’ll look at how to determine the best KPIs for your product launch.

 “While running toward a final goal is great, knowing if you are on the right path along the way is just as important,” Chris Ayala, CEO of smartphone breathalyzer tool Alcohoot, tells Business News Daily, “It also means that everyone understands there is accountability — either for success or failure.
 Without measurements, then after-the-fact analysis is almost impossible.”